Tryhard-BioFis1/Ecosystem-Simulation/README.md

 ## Parameters and Tuning

 The simulation offers tunable parameters such as metabolism rate, energy thresholds for reproduction, genetic variability, and herbivore gain.
-These parameters allow for experimentation and observation of their impact on ecosystem dynamics.
+These parameters allow for experimentation and observation of their impact on ecosystem dynamics.Furthermore, these can be updated while the simulation is running, giving the possibility of understanding and studying real-time consequences of changing conditions.

 ## Statistical Analysis and Visualization